 Between October and April, Hampton Beach State Park opens its doors for horseback riding enthusiasts to gallop along beautiful sandy shores.
 The exhilarating and refreshing atmosphere of this park make it an excellent spot for beach riding.

 The historic Tip Top House at Mt.
 Washington State Park is the ideal spot for history buffs.
 Located adjacent to the geological summit, it was originally built in the late 19th century as a hotel, eventually evolving into a printing office for the newspaper, Among the Clouds.
 Exploring this historic structure is a must!

 At Bedell Bridge State Park, take in views from the former site of a historic two-span covered bridge, considered to be the second longest in the United States.

 Franconia Notch State Park is even more beautiful in the wintertime with the frozen Basin and Flume Gorge making for a spectacular site.
 Visitors here love going on the many winter hikes offered by the park, taking in views of New Hampshire covered in snow.

 Those itching to do some cross-country skiing should check out the many trails found at Odiorne Point State Park.
 This spot does get crowded, though, so keep that in mind.
 No need to worry if you love the outdoors but hate the cold.
-Take a look at our best heated jacket review.
 A heated jacket will keep you warm for hours on the coldest of days.